-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D5600 are two digital cameras that were announced, respectively, in March 2016 and November 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in March 2016 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (8 percent) than the Canon 1300D.
 Moreover, the D5600 is slightly lighter (4 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1300D) and the Nikon Lens Catalog (D5600).

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.